Residual Multi-Fidelity Neural Network Computing: Introduction

-An important application of the proposed surrogate modeling is in problems where we need accurate evaluations of a target function at many different points in the function's input domain.
-Such a situation arises, for example, in forward and inverse uncertainty quantification (UQ), where we require many realizations of a target random quantity.
-In such settings, the proposed construction can be adapted to available sampling-based techniques to further speed up computations.
-In forward problems, the proposed surrogate can be combined with Monte Carlo (MC) and collocation methods (see e.g. \cite{Giles:11,CVMLMC_Nobile:15,MOMC:18,Multiindex:16}) to compute the statistics of a target random quantity; see the numerical examples in Section~\ref{sec:numerics}.
-In inverse problems, the proposed surrogate may be used to compute the likelihood of observing a target quantity in a Markov chain Monte Carlo sampling algorithm.

-It is also to be noted that the framework presented here is not limited to bi-fidelity modeling.
-The framework extends naturally to multi-fidelity modeling problems where the ensemble of lower-fidelity models are strictly hierarchical in terms of their predictive utility per cost.
+We remark as well that the developed framework is not limited to bi-fidelity modeling; it extends naturally to multi-fidelity modeling problems where the ensemble of lower-fidelity models are strictly hierarchical in terms of their predictive utility per cost.
 To accomplish this extension a sequence of networks learns a sequence of residuals that move up the model hierarchy.